Set up your own FAIR Data Station#

 study_description: "e.g. What type of bioreactors are best at removing organic matter from wastewater treatment plant effluent.
 And what conditions can optimize these processes."

 The view section contains the example values for the investigation and study identifiers, titles, and descriptions.
 These values are used in the validation module to show to users what is expected in these fields.
-You can change these values to your own examples.
+You can change these values to match your own examples.

 irods: